jenndiaz/web-accessibility-specialist-notes/Domain1H.md

 ## Define the terms “assistive technology” and “adaptive strategies”.

+Adpative Strategies: configuring technology to meet a persons needs.
+Like adjusting colors, or text size.

+Assistive Technology: Alternative input devices such as screen readers, voice inputs, or switch devices.

 ## List different types of assistive technologies and adaptive strategies.

 ## List types of disabilities and related accessibility needs.